williambrady/portfolio/README.md

 - Data Set: (dataset.csv) Initial CSV file with car data
 - Python Loader: (build.py) Add row numbers to the CSV to emulate an index.
-- IAM Role
-- CloudTrail
-- CloudWatch
-- S3 Bucket, Logging:
+- CloudTrail: Configured to record all S3 access and Lambda execution details.
-- S3 Bucket, Logging:
+- S3 Bucket, Logging: To house security and operational logging.
+- S3 Bucket Policy, Logging: To allow log delivery access to bucket  while explicitly denying public access.
 - S3 Bucket, Dataset: To house data for the project
-- S3 Bucket Policy, dataset: To allow access to bucket and contents
+- S3 Bucket Policy, dataset: To allow access to bucket and contents while explicitly denying public access.
 - S3 Bucket, Dataset: file placement
 - Lambda Function Script: broker requests from API Gateway to S3
 - Lambda Function Policy: Allow API Gateway to call Lambda and Lambda to access S3